The Command and Control (CaC) Tool is a functional web sender for developers to test and debug a Web Receiver application.

 Test voice commands

-The CaC Tool also simulates voice commands sent by Google Assistant to your receiver app.
+The CaC Tool also simulates voice commands sent by Google Assistant to your Web Receiver app.
 You can test if the media commands that your app supported are working properly.
 Non-supported media commands must be handled with appropriate error type and error reasons.

 Inspect and control Cast Debug Logger

-If your receiver app enables Cast Debug Logger, the CaC Tool captures the log messages and controls the receiver debug overlay.
+If your Web Receiver app enables Cast Debug Logger, the CaC Tool captures the log messages and controls the Web Receiver debug overlay.

-Use the following buttons to control the receiver and log messages:
+Use the following buttons to control the Web Receiver and log messages:

-- Clear Cache and Stop Receiver - Reload the receiver app and stop casting
+- Clear Cache and Stop Web Receiver - Reload the Web Receiver app and stop casting

-- Show - Toggle the debug overlay on the receiver
+- Show - Toggle the debug overlay on the Web Receiver

-- Clear - Clear log messages on the receiver debug overlay
+- Clear - Clear log messages on the Web Receiver debug overlay

 - Log Message Controls